* This is the Professional Version. *

-Clinical Findings in Atopic Dermatitis*
+Diagnostic Clinical Features in Atopic Dermatitis*

-AD in children often abates by age 5 yr, although exacerbations are common throughout adolescence and into adulthood.
-Girls and patients with severe disease, early age of onset, family history, and associated rhinitis or asthma are more likely to have prolonged disease.
+Atopic dermatitis in children often abates by age 5 yr, although exacerbations are common throughout adolescence and into adulthood.
+Girls and patients with severe disease, early age of onset, family history, and associated allergic rhinitis or asthma are more likely to have prolonged disease.
 Even in these patients, AD frequently resolves or lessens significantly by adulthood.
 AD may have long-term psychologic sequelae as children confront the many challenges of living with a visible, sometimes disabling, skin disease during their formative years.

 (See also the American Academy of Dermatology Association’s Guidelines of Care for Atopic Dermatitis.)

 Skin care involves the following measures: